 Related: Best ash-blonde balayage hair colors.

 A platinum and silver balayage on darker hair takes patience and time.
-To create a true platinum blonde balayage on dark hair it will require a few to several lightening sessions to achieve.
-Natural dark hair will have to lift through red, orange, and to a pale yellow before being able to tone to platinum or silver-blonde.
+Creating a true platinum blonde balayage on dark hair will require a few to several lightening sessions.
+Natural dark hair must lift through red, orange, and pale yellow before toning to platinum or silver-blonde.